esmevane/panoply-core/README.md

 View, search, respond to and manage message threads.

 When you retrieve messages using a conversation object, it returns a `Panoply::Collections::Threads` object that could contain zero or more `Panoply::Models::Thread` objects.
+The conversation object keeps these threads scoped to the account object (a `Panoply::Components::Account` instance) used to initialize it.

 `Panoply::Models::Thread` objects are designed to contain all of the messages within a thread's lifespan, in order of creation.

 #### Create conversation object

-The Conversations object assumes that you will want to scope all of its searches to a specific object, either a `Panoply::Account` or `Panoply::Organization` instance is used to retrieve messages.

-If an `Account` object is supplied, then the threads are scoped to the recipient account.

-If an `Organization` object is supplied, then the threads are scoped to only messages addressed to an entire organization.

 ```ruby
 conversations = Panoply::Components::Conversations.new(account)